 "You feel so alone.
 You don't dare tell most people."

-Fecal incontinence affects people of all ages.
+Bowel incontinence affects people of all ages.